jackmanb1985/markdown-cv/index.md

 \- Implemented and designed multi-site architecture for legacy platform migrations from virtualisation to cloud.
 Providing fault tolerance and high availability using solutions including F5 Big-IP GTM and ASM for geo-redundancy and security, Ansible idempotent deployments and Heat Orchestration and containerisation.

-\- Constructed and administered CI/CD driven Kubernetes orchestrated container based deployment on AWS.
-Driven via Bamboo based application pipelines, terraform and Ansible.
-Accelerated app deployments by 60% per Agile sprint.
+\- Constructed and administered CI/CD driven Kubernetes based container deployment on AWS.
+Driven via Bamboo build pipelines, Terraform and Ansible.
+Accelerated app deployment cycles by 60% per Agile sprint.

 \- Orchestrated platform migration and redesign of critical video content management systems for the Australian Football League (AFL).
 Providing operational availability of five 9's and >12x performance improvements realised through migration.